szmiki8/murwa/README.md

 * The system does not handle users
 * The system persist the long and short URLs
 * The system provides a list of all the URLs handled

+<a name="specification"></a>
+## Specification

+The user is able to create a shortened URL using a form and able to view the shortened URLs in a list using a web browser.
+Picking one shortened URL from the list the user can watch a preview and navigate to the URL.
+The system automatically generates a short URL (containing a unique token).
+The user is able to provide this unique token.